godotengine/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 JNLM is the default denoising method and is included in Godot.
 It uses a simple but efficient denoising algorithm known as *non-local means*.
-JNLM runs on the GPU using a compute shader, and is compatible with any GPU that can run Godot 4's Vulkan-based rendering methods.
+JNLM runs on the GPU using a compute shader, and is compatible with any GPU that can run Godot 4's RenderingDevice-based renderers.
 No additional setup is required.

 JNLM's denoising can be adjusted using the **Denoiser Strength** property that is visible when **Use Denoiser** enabled.
 Higher values can be more effective at